Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

 Following the Transformer \citep{r_11} architecture, we process the market node embeddings through $N$ stacked attention layers.
 Each attention layer consists of two sublayers: an MHA layer that executes information aggregation for the market nodes and a node-wise MLP feed-forward layer to update the aggregated embeddings, where both sublayers add a residual connection \citep{r_15} and batch normalization (BN) \citep{r_12}:

 where $h_{m}^{\ell+1}$ is the embedding of market node $m$ after layer $\ell$ for $\ell=0, \ldots, N-1$.
-The MHA layer adopts a scaled dot-product attention mechanism, where the attention function can be viewed as a mapping from a query vector and a set of key-value pairs to an output vector.
-Specifically, for each attention head, a query vector $q_m^\ell$, a key vector $k_m^\ell$, and a value vector $v_m^\ell$ are calculated for each market node $m$ through a linear projection of its node embedding:
+The MHA layer adopts a scaled dot-product attention mechanism, mapping a query vector and a set of key-value pairs to an output vector.
+For each attention head, a query vector $q_m^\ell$, a key vector $k_m^\ell$, and a value vector $v_m^\ell$ are calculated for each market node $m$ through a linear projection of its node embedding: